 Ranganathittu Bird Sanctuary owes its existence to the renowned ornithologist, Dr. Salim Ali.
 He noticed the presence of a large number of birds in this area during a survey.

-On his request, the King of Mysore established it as a bird sanctuary in 1940.
+At his request, the King of Mysore established it as a bird sanctuary in 1940.
 The sanctuary is now managed and maintained by the Karnataka Forest Department.

 How To Get There